jscott65/snowglobes/README.md

 ## Getting Started

 The snowglobes package can be downloaded directly from pip.
-However, there are several prerequisites.

 ## Prerequisites

+The GLoBES library is required for snowglobes.
+This is taken care of by including the globes binary into the wheel binary files.
+Thus, snowglobes can be installed from Pip and immediately ran with no need for compilation.

 ### GLoBES
-Currently, the GLoBES library must be installed, made, and added to PATH prior to any attempt to install snowglobes.
+Installing from the source distribution requires that the GLoBES library be installed, made, and added to PATH prior to any attempt to install snowglobes.

 [GLoBES: General Long Baseline Experiment Simulator](https://www.mpi-hd.mpg.de/personalhomes/globes/download/globes-3.2.17.tar.gz) - Download the source files here